-For FY2012, the Board determined that the annual retainer of \$90,000 would consist of 50% cash and 50% restricted stock.
-For FY2013, the Board reviewed its Director Compensation and, consistent with the Corporation's compensation objectives, increased the annual retainer to \$100,000, effective as of the date of the annual shareholders meeting in October.
-They determined that the mix for FY 2013 would be 50% cash and 50% restricted stock.
+For FY2015, the Board once again reviewed its Director Compensation and, consistent with the Corporation's compensation objectives, increased the annual retainer to \$125,000, effective as of the date of the annual meeting of shareholders in October 2014.
+They determined that the mix for FY2015 would be 40% cash and 60% restricted stock.

 In addition to the annual retainer, committee chairs are paid an annual fee of \$5,000.
-The chair of the Audit Committee receives a \$10,000 annual fee, due to the larger responsibility of the position.
-Effective as of the date of the annual shareholders meeting in October, the chair of the Compensation Committee will be paid an annual fee of \$7,000, due to the larger responsibility of that position.
+The chair of the Audit Committee receives a \$10,000 annual fee and the chair of the Compensation Committee receives a